AdeebaRafi/EEG_Classification_BCI/README1.md

 # Visualization & Interpretability

-On this slide, I’m showing how I visualized the EEG data and interpreted the model.
+• On this slide, I’m showing how I visualized the EEG data and interpreted the model.
-First, I looked at the raw EEG signals — this is the original brain activity.
+First, I looked at the raw EEG signals, this is the original brain activity.
 Then I normalized them so channels are comparable.
 I also transformed the signals into frequency spectra to see dominant brain waves.
 Next, I applied advanced analytics.
 Band power analysis told me how much theta, alpha, and beta activity was present, which relates to different mental states.
 PCA(Principal Component Analysis) helped me reduce the complex data into 2 dimensions, so I could visualize how well the classes separate.
 Heatmaps showed me when and where brain activity was strongest across the scalp.
 For interpretability, I used attention mechanisms, which let the model highlight the most important time segments.
 Feature importance showed which frequency bands were critical.
 Finally, decision boundaries made it clear that the model could separate different tasks reliably.